ARTICLE 3.The referee has broad authority in the timing of the game.

 a.
 The referee shall order the game clock or play clock started or stopped whenever either team conserves or consumes playing time by tactics obviously unfair.
 This includes starting the game clock on the snap if the foul is by the team ahead in the score.
 As a guideline, referees should consider invoking this rule when the game clock is under five minutes of each half.

 b.
-If the game clock is stopped to complete a penalty for a foul by the team ahead in the score (or either team if the score is tied) inside the last two minutes of a half and the clock would start by rule on the referee’s signal, it will start on the snap, at the option of the offended team.
+If the game clock is stopped to complete a penalty for a foul by the team ahead in the score (or either team if the score is tied) any time after the Two-Minute Timeout in the 2nd or 4th quarters and the clock would start by rule on the referee’s signal, it will start on the snap, at the option of the offended team.
 The game clock will start on the ready-for-play signal after Team A throws an illegal forward or backward pass to conserve time (Rule 3-3-2e-14).

 Approved Ruling 3-4-3 I. In an attempt to consume time in the fourth period, Team A stalls and the play clock expires.
 RULING: Foul for delay of game.
 Penalty—Five yards from the succeeding spot.
 The clock starts on the snap.

 Approved Ruling 3-4-3 IV.
-A ball carrier throws a forward pass while beyond the neutral zone to conserve time.
+A ball carrier throws an incomplete forward pass while beyond the neutral zone to conserve time.
 RULING: Penalty—Five yards from the spot of the foul and loss of down.
 The clock starts on the ready-for-play signal (Rule 7-3-2 Penalty).
-Note: If there is less than one minute remaining in the half, this foul comes under the 10-second runoff rule (Rule 3-4-4).
+Note: If the play occurs anytime after the Two-Minute Timeout, this foul comes under the 10-second runoff rule (Rule 3-4-4).

 Approved Ruling 3-4-3 V. Late in the fourth quarter Team A trails by four points and is driving for a potential score.
 After a running play on which the ball carrier is tackled inbounds, Team B players are obviously and deliberately slow in letting him get to his feet or otherwise are employing tactics to delay the officials in making the ball ready for play.
 RULING: Dead-ball foul against Team B, delay of game.
 When the ball is ready for play, the referee will signal the 25-second clock to start, and the game clock will start on the snap.